aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/guidance/README.md

 ## How to load the seed data

 The seed data may be loaded from here www.flughafendb.cc.
 Follow the steps in the README document for "Import using mysqldump" steps for the English version of the data.
 However name the database airportdb.
-The below steps are  slight modification of the steps suggested in the README file, using password authentication and using the airportdb name for the target databse.
+The below steps are  slight modification of the steps suggested in the README file, using password authentication and using the airportdb name for the target database.

 ### Change to the directory with the zipped dump
 ```